Kelley O'Hara: Endorsements

 O'Hara has appeared in multiple commercials and advertisements for Under Armour.
 In 2015, she appeared in television commercials and promotional materials promoting chocolate milk on behalf of the National Fluid Milk Processor Promotion Board.

 Podcast

 In July 2020, O'Hara launched a podcast with sports website Just Women's Sports.
 The podcast was rebranded as The Players' Pod in April 2022.
 Website founder Haley Rosen had asked O'Hara to join the advisory board.
 O'Hara said that she instead asked to host their podcast because she'd "always thought hosting a podcast would be fun."
 O'Hara says her goal is to generate "open, candid conversations" about the lives of athletes, particularly female athletes.
+The podcast posted its last episode on August 9, 2023.